maymikb/readMeGenerator/Develop/generated.md

 - [Questions](#questions)

 ## Description
-generates a unique and professional readMe by using the data from questions asked(and answered)
+An app that generates a unique and professional readMe using data from questions asked

 ## Installation
-Run npm to perform installation, use the inquirer deendency, and use fs
+run npm to perform installation, use the inquirer dependency, and use fs

 ## Usage
-Demo example here
+demo example here

 ## Contributing
 Use the scout rule